COVID-19 pandemic in Calabarzon: Background

-The first confirmed COVID-19 case in Calabarzon is a 62-year-old male, a resident of Cainta, Rizal, who frequented a Muslim prayer hall in San Juan, Metro Manila.
-The patient was admitted at the Cardinal Santos Medical Center in San Juan, Metro Manila on March 1, 2020, and was diagnosed with severe pneumonia.
+The first confirmed COVID-19 case in Calabarzon is a 62-year-old male, a resident of Cainta, Rizal, who frequented the Greenhills Masjid, a Muslim prayer hall in San Juan, Metro Manila.
+The patient was admitted at the Cardinal Santos Medical Center, also in San Juan, on March 1, 2020, and was diagnosed with severe pneumonia.
 The case was confirmed on March 5 and the man was referred to the Research Institute for Tropical Medicine in Muntinlupa.
 The individual's case is also the first confirmed local transmission of COVID-19 in the country, having no travel history abroad.
 The patient's wife also contracted the disease.

 Mayor Kit Nieto of Cainta ordered the immediate provision of face masks and disinfectants in areas near the residence of the patient.
 The patient's family, as well as his neighbors, were placed under quarantine.
-Nieto suspended classes in Cainta from March 7 to 10 and placed the city under community quarantine since March 15.
+Nieto suspended classes in Cainta from March 7 to 10 and placed the municipality under community quarantine beginning on March 15.

 Aside from Rizal, all provinces have confirmed cases.
 The first case per province by date of confirmation as is as follows: